hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 ![](/img/howto-wod-5.png)

+## H﻿ow to deploy your own backend...

+A﻿s explained in the previous article, the project is split into multiple repositories from an architectural and public / private aspects.
+The architecture is divided between frontend and backend and the project admin will decide whether  he is willing to develop and propose public only content to the participants or add some propriatory and private content.

+I﻿ will start with the simpliest scenario: A public only approach.
+Then we will dive into the specificties related the private approach.

+### P﻿ublic only Deployment: (No private backend nor workshops)

+**Important Note:**

+**T﻿his part is compulsory for any type of deployment.
+When one is willing to manage some private content, this part remains necessary.**

+F﻿irst you need a repository to clone.
 The github project is available [here](https://github.com/Workshops-on-Demand/).
 W﻿e have packaged the solution in several github repos.
 Each repositories represents a role in the overall architecture.

-F﻿or the backend side, the repository name is **wod-backend.**

-This project is the back-end part of our Workshop-on-Demand setup.
+F﻿or the backend side, the repository name is **wod-backend.** This project is the back-end part of our Workshop-on-Demand setup.
 It provides:

 * A complete jupyterhub with extensions on your system, ready to host Workshops-on-Demand that you can find [here ](https://github.com/Workshops-on-Demand/wod-notebooks.git)[](https://github.com/Workshops-on-Demand/wod-notebooks.git)
 * A postfix server used for the procmail API